SystemsApproach/ops/control.rst

 An adapter does not necessarily support only a single service.
-An adapter is one means of taking an abstraction that spans multiple services and applying it to each of those servies.
-An Aether example is that the *User Plane Function* and *SD-Core* are jointly responsible for enforcing *Quality of Service*, and the adapter applies a single set of models to both services.
+An adapter is one means of taking an abstraction that spans multiple services and applying it to each of those services.
+An example in Aether is the *User Plane Function* (the main packet-forwarding module in the SD-Core User Plane) and *SD-Core*, which are jointly responsible for enforcing *Quality of Service*, where the adapter applies a single set of models to both services.
 Some care is needed to deal with partial failure, in case one service accepts the change, but the other does not.
-In this case, the adapter keeps trying the failed service until it succeeds.
+In this case, the adapter keeps trying the failed backend service until it succeeds.

 5.2.5 Workflow Engine
 ~~~~~~~~~~~~~~~~~~~~~